I like big butts: How to grow your glutes

-It’s not just about getting a Kim K butt (although, I’m not convinced hers is 100% real…!)
-I personally would love to have bigger glutes, not only to have a bigger butt, but also because inactive glutes can lead to injuries in your hips and knees.
-A sign of inactive glutes can be knee pain, tightness in your quadriceps, or excessive fatigue in your quadriceps to name a few.
-Bear in mind that inactive glutes are not the only cause of these injuries, and you should always get these issues checked over by a doctor or a physiotherapist.
+It’s not just about getting a Kim K butt (although, I’m not convinced hers is 100% real!)
+Bigger and toned glutes not only look ascetically pleasing but strong active glute muscles are great injury prevention.
+A sign of inactive glutes can be lower back pain, knee pain, tightness in your quadriceps, poor posture or excessive fatigue in your quadriceps to name a few.
+Bear in mind that inactive glutes are not the only cause of these injuries, and you should always get these issues checked over by a physiotherapist.

 - Hip thrusts

 There is lots of variations of the 3 compound movements.
 Make sure you are using a weight that is challenging for you but can still preform with perfect technique.
 Think about squeezing and contracting the glutes with each rep. You want to push yourself to fatigue where you can feel the burn in the glute muscle.
 If you finish the set and you could of done 5 more reps, try increasing the weight.
 We ideally want to finish the set 2 short of failure (2SOF), meaning you had only 2 more reps left in the tank for that set.
 Aim for 8 – 12 reps.